Democrats Will 'Never' See President Trump's Tax Returns, White House Official Says

 Mulvaney accused Democrats of engaging in a “political stunt” and wanting “attention” after the chairman of the House Ways and Means Committee, Rep. Richard Neal, asked the IRS to provide six years of Trump’s personal tax returns and the returns for some of his businesses.

 “That is not going to happen and they know it,” Mulvaney told “Fox News Sunday.”
+Asked whether he believe Democrats would ever view the president’s returns, Mulvaney replied: “Oh no, never.
+Nor should they.”

 Last week, Massachusetts Democrat Neal, one of only three congressional officials authorized to request tax returns, requested Trump’s personal and business returns in a letter to IRS Commissioner Charles Rettig.
 He asked for returns covering 2013 through 2018.
 He also asked for the documents in seven days, setting an April 10 deadline.